-I love hearing from students who have found success in school and life.
-Recently, I received an announcement in the mail from one of my former WriteShop I students (also a homeschool grad), who graduated summa cum laude from Gordon College.
+As you can imagine, I love hearing from WriteShop students who have found success in school and life.
+In 2010, I received an announcement in the mail from one of my former WriteShop I students (also a homeschool grad), who graduated summa cum laude from Gordon College.

 Along with the announcement, Kaeli included a copy of an essay she had written for a grad school application—an essay limited to just 300 words.
-The irony of this little requirement didn’t escape either of us, for brevity was never her forte, and was in fact the very fly in her WriteShop ointment.
+The irony of this little requirement didn’t escape either of us because brevity was never her strong suit.
+It was, in fact, the very fly in her WriteShop ointment.

-Back in our WriteShop days, restricting this enthusiastic writer to a single five- to seven-sentence paragraph was practically the same as torture.
+Back in our WriteShop days, restricting this enthusiastic writer to a single 5- to 7-sentence paragraph was practically the same as torture.
 More than once Kaeli pleaded for eight sentences.
 More than once she made a passionate case for those extra adjectives.
 Much to her dismay, I always stood my ground.

 Teaching conciseness is a foreign concept for many homeschool moms—you’re just happy to see a complete sentence materialize on your child’s paper!
 But we discovered that the same limits on paragraph length allowed parents to teach one simple WriteShop lesson to both eager and struggling writers.

 Kaeli fit the latter profile.
 Bursting with ideas, she wanted to say it all.
-But her year in WriteShop taught her instead how to say it best.
+Instead, her year in WriteShop taught her how to say it best.

 - Medical doctors